jhorzek/lesstimate/docs/08-ISTA.md

 - `maxIterIn`: an `int` specifying the maximal number of inner iterations
 - `breakOuter`: a `double` specyfing the stopping criterion for outer iterations
 - `breakInner`: a `double` specyfing the stopping criterion for inner iterations
 - `convCritInner`: a `convCritInnerIsta` that specifies the inner breaking condition.
-Can be set to `lessSEM::istaCrit` (see Beck & Teboulle (2009);
+Can be set to `less::istaCrit` (see Beck & Teboulle (2009);
  Remark 3.1 on p.
-191 (ISTA with backtracking)) or `lessSEM::gistCrit` (see Gong et al., 2013; Equation 3)
+191 (ISTA with backtracking)) or `less::gistCrit` (see Gong et al., 2013; Equation 3)
 - `sigma`: a `double` in (0,1) that is used by the gist convergence criterion.
 Larger sigma enforce larger improvement in fit
-- `stepSizeIn`: a `stepSizeInheritance` that specifies how step sizes should be carried forward from iteration to iteration. `lessSEM::initial`: resets the step size to L0 in each iteration, `lessSEM::istaStepInheritance`: takes the previous step size as initial value for the next iteration, `lessSEM::barzilaiBorwein`: uses the Barzilai-Borwein procedure, `lessSEM::stochasticBarzilaiBorwein`: uses the Barzilai-Borwein procedure, but sometimes resets the step size; this can help when the optimizer is caught in a bad spot.
+- `stepSizeIn`: a `stepSizeInheritance` that specifies how step sizes should be carried forward from iteration to iteration. `less::initial`: resets the step size to L0 in each iteration, `less::istaStepInheritance`: takes the previous step size as initial value for the next iteration, `less::barzilaiBorwein`: uses the Barzilai-Borwein procedure, `less::stochasticBarzilaiBorwein`: uses the Barzilai-Borwein procedure, but sometimes resets the step size; this can help when the optimizer is caught in a bad spot.
 - `sampleSize`: an `int` that can be used to scale the fitting function down if the fitting function depends on the sample size
 - `verbose`: an `int`, where 0 prints no additional information, > 0 prints GLMNET iterations